ExxonMobil Community Summer Jobs Program

 - Candidate must submit and clear a criminal background check.

-- Candidate must agree to attend all ExxonMobil Summer Program project event sessions (June 6: kick-off event, June 27: service project day, July 30: Intern professional development day).
+- Candidate must agree to attend all ExxonMobil Summer Program project event sessions (June 6: kick-off event, week of June 1: service project day, week of July 22: Intern professional development day, week of July 27).

 - Candidate must provide his/her own transportation to/from the Child Advocates office.